 The RingCentral website hosts a knowledge base and a community forum on which you can find solutions to a large number of problems.
 There’s also a live chat option, though this is an AI that directs you to relevant posts in the knowledge base, so it’s not much more than a search engine.

 If you have a problem that you need to get in touch with tech support about, your options are calling them or raising a support case online.
 If you’re on the Standard plan or above, the phone lines are available 24/7.
-The online ticket system takes a bit longer to get through, but the responses are generally useful and knowledgeable.
+The online ticket system takes a bit longer to get through, but the responses are generally useful provided you shared as much detailed information as possible.

 It’s crucial to know if your communications systems are secure, especially if your business deals with confidential information.
 Fortunately, RingCentral is open about what security processes it has in place and regularly has independent verifications of these processes, which seem to be quite substantial.